what does bid mean in medical terms

 Meta Description

 Understanding medical abbreviations is key to taking medications safely.
 BID, a common term on prescriptions, comes from the Latin bis in die, meaning twice a day.
-It instructs patients to take their medicine two times daily, usually spaced about 12 hours apart.

 Learn why doctors use BID instead of writing “twice a day,” how to time doses effectively, and what to do if a dose is missed.
 With clear explanations and practical advice, this article ensures you understand BID fully and take your medications safely for the best results.